The Role and Structure of Elections Canada

 The Chief Electoral Officer

-The Chief Electoral Officer, Marc Mayrand, is the sixth to hold the post since it was created in 1920 by the Dominion Elections Act, largely to put an end to political partisanship in the administration of federal elections.
+The position of Chief Electoral Officer, was created in 1920 by the Dominion Elections Act, largely to put an end to political partisanship in the administration of federal elections.
 The Chief Electoral Officer is appointed by a resolution of the House of Commons, so that all parties represented there may contribute to the selection process.
 Once appointed, the incumbent reports directly to Parliament and is thus completely independent of government and political parties.
-The Chief Electoral Officer serves until retirement or resignation; he or she can be removed only for cause, by the Governor General, following a joint address of the House of Commons and Senate.
+As of 2014, the Chief Electoral Officer is appointed for a 10-year non-renewable term.
+He or she can be removed only for cause, by the Governor General, following a joint address of the House of Commons and Senate.

 Duties and Powers of the Chief Electoral Officer